matrix-org/matrix-spec-proposals/proposals/1776-peeking-via-sync.md

 {
     "filters": [
-        "normal sync filter (limit results to 10 rooms at a time)", "peek just m.flair on this set of rooms", // to discover flair for users "peek full room that we're previewing",
+        "normal sync filter (limit results to 10 rooms at a time)", "peek just m.flair on this set of rooms (to discover flair for users)" "peek full room that we're previewing",
-        "peek full room a profile-room we're looking at", "peek just m.room.name, m.room.avatar, m.subgroup on this set of group-rooms", // to display groups-as-rooms ],
+        "peek full room a profile-room we're looking at", "peek just m.room.{name,avatar}, m.subgroup on this set of rooms (to display groups-as-rooms)", ],
     "pagination": {
-        "room_limit": 10  // return a maximum of 10 rooms at a time
+        "room_limit": 10
     }
 }
 ```